 Baby Formula NEC Lawsuit Filed Against Makers of Similac, Enfamil

-A Louisiana woman and her mother have filed a product liability lawsuit alleging Similac and Enfamil caused necrotizing enterocolitis (NEC), a severe intestinal disorder which required emergency surgery shortly after birth, and resulted in life-long injuries.
+A Louisiana woman and her mother have filed a product liability lawsuit alleging Similac and Enfamil formula caused NEC (necrotizing enterocolitis), a severe intestinal disorder which required emergency surgery shortly after birth, and resulted in life-long injuries.

 The complaint (PDF) was brought late last month by Alicia Wyrick and her mother, Larhonda Turner, in the Illinois Circuit Court for Madison County, pursuing damages from Mead Johnson and Abbott Laboratories for complications caused by use of their popular cow’s milk-based formula among premature infants.

-Necrotizing enterocolitis (NEC) is a devastating injury which may develop among babies, resulting in inflammation and necrosis of intestinal tissue.
+NEC is a devastating injury that may develop among babies, resulting in inflammation and necrosis of intestinal tissue.
 It primarily occurs among premature infants, and often leads to emergency surgery or death.

 Over the last decade, a number of studies have found using cow’s milk baby formula like Similac or Enfamil may increase the risk of NEC in preterm infants, leading a growing number of health experts now recommending premature babies only receive the mother’s breast milk, donor breast milk or certain breast-milk based formulas.